-Before tour season began, the first assignment was 8 days in the Basque Country… a place I hold very dear to my heart.
-I was the main guide who developed the tour for Rick back in 2008, & I learned so much.
-Over time, I developed special relationships with lots of people there & couldn’t wait to see them all.
+Before tour season began, the first assignment was 8 days in the Basque Country… a place I hold very dear.
+I was the guide who developed the tour for Rick back in 2008, & I learned so, so much.
+And over time, I developed special relationships with lots of people there & couldn’t wait to see them all again.
 Maybe that’s why the route looks like a small heart ;-)

 My flight had been scheduled for March 17th, only a few days before the government declared an estado de alarma in all of Spain & one day after official quarantine began.
 I’d been on pins & needles weeks before: should I go? could I go? would I be able to do my job?
 The assignment changed on March 12th to remote, so they let me update everything as best as I could from home.
 Definitely not the same as being there, but I think I was able to get solid info from friends & contacts.
 You do what you can.

 I’d requested to update the Sevilla chapter even if I wasn’t scheduled to do any other location in Andalucía.
 It’s my hometown!
 The original idea was to dedicate 3 days for Sevilla after the Basque Country & before tours were to begin for me in mid-April.
 If I’d only known that COVID-19 would wreak so much havoc, I could have done this bit in February!
 Argh.
 But they allowed me to update remotely, so this became my last pay check for the year.
 Lovely.